Secure Channel Specifics

 Key Sets

-The YubiKey only allows putting or deleting a whole key set at a time, not manipulating the individual keys within the set.
+The YubiKey only allows putting or deleting a whole key set at a time.
+Manipulating the individual keys within the set, is not allowed.

 The YubiKey can store up to three key sets at a time.
-By default there is one key set installed with key version 255 having the value 404142434445464748494a4b4c4d4e4f for all three keys, which are known as the test keys.
+By default there is one key set installed with key version 255 and the value 404142434445464748494a4b4c4d4e4f for all three keys.
+These keys are known as the test keys.
 When a new key set is installed, it replaces the default key set.
 The YubiKey supports only AES-128 for all three keys.

-When authentication with a key set fails repeatedly (i.e., 32 times in a row) that key set is deleted.
+When authentication with a key set fails repeatedly (for example, 32 times in a row) that key set is deleted.
 When the last key set is deleted, the security domain is automatically reset with the default key set installed.
-To delete the last key set on purpose and force a reset, the delete instruction is sent with p2=1.
+To delete the last key set on purpose and force a reset, send the delete instruction with p2=1.

 Sessions